SLMT/paper-notes/src/deterministic_dbms/liu2022snapper.md

 ## Questions

-- ❓ What are 'transactors'? why do we need them?
+- ✔️ What are 'transactors'?
-- ❓ How does this paper make deterministic and non-deterministic execution co-exist in a single system?
+  - Transactors: the actors that support transactional accesses
-- ❓ Why does Orleans use 'virtual actors'?
+- ✔️ Why does Orleans use 'virtual actors'?
+  - They are just lightweight actors, which are only active when necessary
-- ❓ Conflict Serializability
+- ✔️ Conflict Serializability
+  - The most common way to define serializability for DBMSs, which is widely used in most lock-based DBMSs.
-- ❓ How to ensure serializability while deterministic and non-deterministic txns are presented?
+- ✔️ How to ensure serializability while deterministic and non-deterministic txns co-exist?
     - See the example in Figure 8
+    - See the key idea in the note above.
 - ❓ Why did you use hybrid execution instead of non-deterministic only?
-- ❓ How often do deadlocks happen in hybrid execution?
+- ✔️ How often do deadlocks happen in hybrid execution?
 Looks like it is a big problem.
+  - Interesting, Section 5.3.3 shows that only a small portion of transactions are aborted due to deadlocks.
-- ❓ Do batch IDs of PACTs and txn IDs of ACTs come from the same counter?
+- ✔️ Do batch IDs of PACTs and txn IDs of ACTs come from the same counter?
+  - It looks like it is.
+See Figure 8.
-- ❓ Does DBMS have the cases of non-serializable transactions not due to deadlocks?
+- ❓ Does this system have the cases of non-serializable transactions not due to deadlocks?
+- ❓ It seems like PACTs still need a commit protocol similar to 2PC to ensure the deterministic results.
+Then, what are the advantages PACTs have compared to ACTs?
+- ❓ Can PACTs commit without 2PC?
+Calvin does not need it, so this doesn't make sense that this system needs it.
+- ❓ If PACTs win because of batching, why not just batching ACTs?